alkindli/alkindli/README.md

 The screens are manuals.
 Read somethings.
 Get a DoD pill.
 Negative.
 The way it gave the look for laptop mostly and the cuts by Intel basically..

+  Understood that the theft is out-built and built into command shells, wether you punch the laptop or move, roam location.
+Whatever the shell or operating system, some places have breach on the ind. system itself.